-Well, I recently decided that I was going to do this for real — I have made it a full-scale personal initiative to keep track of every word that I don’t know and add it to my memory to improve my vocabulary.
+Well, I recently decided that I was going to do this for real — I have made it a full-scale personal initiative to keep track of every word that I don’t know and then study them using flashcards.
 And, well…

 This Journey of Improving My Vocabulary Has Been Awesome

-I’ve been doing this process for about 30 days and for the past 2 weeks I’ve started to notice some tangible positive benefits of this practice.
+I’ve been doing this process for about 6 months and I’ve started to notice some tangible benefits.

-Not only have I learned the definitions of 150 words that I didn’t know before, it also seems to have stimulated the part of my brain that processes and recalls vocabulary (sorry neurologists, I don’t actually know what part of the brain that is!).
+Not only have I learned the definitions of over 600 words that I didn’t know before, it also seems to have stimulated the part of my brain that processes and recalls vocabulary (I think this is called Wernicke’s area but I’m definitely not a neurologist).

-I notice myself trying to think of words that better represent my thoughts and ideas than the words I typically use.
+I notice myself using better words in conversations and in my writing.
+I can just better articulate what I’m trying to say through effective word choice.
+And I also more actively work to think of words that better represent my thoughts than the words I typically use.

-I will be reading and come across any of those 150 words and realize that I know the definition and don’t have to resort to guessing the meaning.
+Another cool side-effect of this practice is that I will be reading and come across any of those 600 words and realize that I already know the definition and don’t have to resort to guessing the meaning.
 I’ve come across indelible and cacophony and myopic multiple times already!

 Plus, I’ve learned the definitions of some really cool words!
 Some of my favorites are:

-Frisson — A sudden shiver of excitement or pleasurable fear (some call it a skin orgasm)
+Frisson — A sudden shiver of excitement or almost pleasurable fear (some call it a skin orgasm)